sayak-brm/espeakng-python/README.md

 mySpeaker.voice = 'es'
 ```

-#### Export to wav file
+#### Export to .WAV file

-By default, your text will just be spoken alloud, but if you want it to be written to a wav file, you can specify an `export_path` when calling the `say` function
+By default, your text will just be spoken aloud, but if you want it to be written to a .WAV file, you can specify an `export_path` when calling the `say` function, as seen below:

 ```python
 mySpeaker.say("Export this to a file", export_path="test.wav")
 ```

+## Special thanks

+- [MickeyDelp](https://github.com/MickeyDelp) for wordgap and amplitude controls, and other helper methods.
-- Special thanks to [FlorianEagox](https://github.com/FlorianEagox) for this feature.
+- [FlorianEagox](https://github.com/FlorianEagox) for the export to WAV file feature.